matrixenchant/blender-pathgraph/README.md

 ### Add-on for Blender
 ![Screenshot of blender-pathgraph](http://only-dev.kz/pathgraph.png)
-Adds a menu while editing a mesh, where you can set the location for each vertex and export as a graph
+Adds a menu while editing a mesh, where you can set the name(place) for each vertex and export as a graph
 ```js
 // Exported json
   {